fosrl/docs/packages/docusaurus/docs/10-professional-license.md

 #### What is the difference between this and the Supporter Program?

-The Supporter Program is a way to support the project and remove the support marks.
+The Supporter Program is a way to support the project and remove the supporter marks.
+It is for individuals that want to support the project but do not need the extra features or support.
 It is a one time donation.
 No features are unlocked.

 The Professional plan is a paid license that allows you to use the software in a commercial environment that unlocks features and provides support.
 It is a monthly subscription.

 #### What happens if I run out of sites?

-You will be warned if you go over your site limit before you create a site.
-If you do there will be a banner displayed in the Pangolin application and login pages stating you have gone over your limit but no functionality of the application will be lost.
+A persistent banner will be displayed in across the application pages stating the instance has gone over the licensed limit.

+This is considered a violation of the license agreement and may result in the license being revoked if not resolved within a reasonable time frame.

+The licensee would need to purchase additional site keys to remove the banner and be compliant with the license agreement.

 # TOS / License

-By purchasing any license key you agree to abide by the [Fossorial Commercial License and Terms](https://www.google.com/search?q=/license.html).
+By purchasing any license key you agree to abide by the [Fossorial Commercial License - Professional Edition Subscription Terms](https://www.google.com/search?q=/license.html).